byawitz/appwrite-funcover/README.md

 }
 ```

-As in any other case, that for example:
+As in any other case, this one for example:

 ```json
 {